 Or, someone who is an alcoholic may struggle with depression as a result of the ups and downs that getting drunk and then sobering up can cause.
 In some cases, when individuals stop abusing drugs or alcohol, the mental health symptoms they experience go away, too.
 But, that is not the case for everyone, as some people struggle with symptoms of mental illness for the rest of their lives.

 Importance of Treating Both a Mental Illness and Addiction at the Same Time

 In the past, healthcare providers would not entertain treating a client who was presenting with mental health issues if they were actively abusing drugs or alcohol.
 The general expectation was that if someone wanted help, they needed to get sober first.
 As time has passed, studies have shown that treating both conditions at the exact same time is the most effective, as attempting to treat them separately only allows for the continuation of the problem.

 The symptoms and behaviors that are co-occurring need to be straightened out in order for real progress to be made.
 Therefore, seeking dual diagnosis addiction treatment is absolutely vital so that affected individuals can begin participating in therapies, taking medication (if necessary), and rebuilding their lives to support their recovery.

 What to Look For in a Dual Diagnosis Treatment Program

-There are several dual diagnosis addiction treatment programs out there, but finding the right one is not always as easy as it might seem.
-If you are considering seeking help from a dual diagnosis addiction treatment program, make sure you can check off the following:
+There are several dual-diagnosis addiction treatment programs out there, but finding the right one is not always as easy as it might seem.
+If someone is considering seeking help from a dual-diagnosis addiction treatment program, make sure they can check off the following:

 - The program is accredited